Why do you need a Brand Strapline?

 What’s their tone of voice?

-Are they appealing to the emotions or are they more practical?
+Or are they more practical?

-3. Know your brand
+3. Love your brand

 - Brand name